KornelJahn/nixos-disko-zfs-test/README.md

 ## Usage

 1. Fork this flake for yourself to modify it to your liking.
 2. (Optional) Prepare a VM with two identical disks.
-Recommended size is 16 GiB each.
+Recommended size is 16 GiB each (not pre-allocated but dynamically sized).
 By default, VirtualBox hypervisor is considered.
 For QEMU/KVM (with virtio storage), please edit `testhost.nix` and uncomment the import of `qemu-guest.nix` and comment the import of `vbox-guest.nix`.
 3. Boot up a NixOS ISO (minimal ISO is recommended).
 4. Fire up a Nix shell with Git and Tmux (for convenience):